 Key Drivers for Digitalization:

 - Smooth UX for browser and mobile device use

 - Local and global legal hurdles

 Hopefully, with world-wide vaccination efforts, we are now moving to a post-pandemic state after months of operating in an almost surreal “fight or flight” mode.
-While it is apparent that COVID-19 precipitated the need of digitalisation for business continuity, society has rapidly assumed this new comfort for its convenience, simplicity, and convenience.
-Now is the time for banks and financial institutions to finetune, expand, or implement their digitalisation efforts to best suit their operations to ensure future business continuity regardless of what the future may bring.
+While it is apparent that COVID-19 precipitated the need of digitalization for business continuity, society has rapidly assumed this new comfort for its convenience, simplicity, and convenience.
+Now is the time for banks and financial institutions to finetune, expand, or implement their digitalization efforts to best suit their operations to ensure future business continuity regardless of what the future may bring.

 - Selected articles on eIDAS (2014-today), by Gaurav Sharma, Guillaume Forget, Jan Kjaersgaard, Dawn M. Turner, and more